uarc/uforth/doc/src/dictionary.md

 - This is compiled to any word which uses its data space immediately when it is required (many words may not).

 ### LOOP
+- Compile-time dstack: `( addr -- )`
+  - Places the address of the instruction before this at the address `addr`.
 - Ends a loop definition.

 ### NUMBER